ROMAN ITINERARIES – TRASTEVERE DISTRICT – ITINERARY 48

 Then there was the Emilius Bridge, now better known as the Broken Bridge, of which we have already spoken in previous Itineraries: it was built in 179 BC by the censors Marcus Aemilius Lepidus and Marcus Fulvius Nobilior, but was destroyed several times by flooding of the Tiber, so that today only one symbolic arch remains.

 In 1475 Pope Sixtus IV decided to build the only Renaissance bridge in Rome that has come down to us, the Sixtus Bridge, where there was probably the Roman bridge erected by Emperor Marcus Aurelius.
-Currently, there are eight bridges that unite Trastevere to the left bank of the Tiber: the Prince Amedeo of Savoy Bridge (1942) that goes to the Ponte District, the Mazzini (1904), Sixtus (1475) and Garibaldi (1888) Bridges that connect Trastevere with the Regola District, the Cestius and Fabricius Bridges that across the Tiber Island lead to the Sant’Angelo District, the Palatine Bridge (1891) that connects it with the Ripa District and finally the Aventine Bridge (1918) that connects it with the Testaccio District.
+Currently, there are eight bridges that unite Trastevere to the left bank of the Tiber: the Prince Amedeo of Savoy (1942) that goes to the Ponte District, the Mazzini (1904), Sixtus (1475) and Garibaldi (1888) ones that connect Trastevere with the Regola District, the Cestius and Fabricius that across the Tiber Island lead to the Sant’Angelo District, the Palatine Bridge (1891) that connects it with the Ripa District and finally the Aventine one (1918) that connects it with the Testaccio District.

 FROM ARTISANS TO NOBLEMEN AND CARDINALS